-We ask that families value the importance of reporting to school on time, so teachers can set the tone for a positive school day.
+We ask families to value the importance of reporting to school on time, so teachers can set the tone for a positive school day.
 Teachers are required to take attendance immediately upon start of school and will document the names of students who report to class minutes after the 8:00 am school bell.
-Students arriving after 8:00 am or 10:40 am for PM Kinder shall report to the office for a tardy slip.
+Students arriving after 8:00 am, 10:40 am for PM Kinder, and 11:05 for PM TK, shall report to the office for a tardy slip.
 Students who are tardy for more than 30 minutes without a valid excuse or doctor's note will be considered truant per California Education Code.